EvelineS/BEP/README.md

 The binets should be the input in the file 'binets.txt' Each binet should be represented with two nodes and a connection 0 or 1.
 0 indicates a tree binet, 1 indicates a hybrid binet with the second node the result of the hybridization.
+When the programme outputs a network, given the binet set, it is shown in a newick string.
+The programme 'Dendroscope' can be used to convert this string to a visual representation of the network.

 There are three ways to use this programme: